ebu/radiovis-html5player/README.md

 The client part include a javascript file (_radiovis-html5player.js_) and a css file (_style.css_).

 You can use `<vis-frame topic="/topic/bla/bla">` to add a new frame with a dedicated websocket connection to the python server.
-The optional parameters `ip` and `port` can be used to override the default parameters (ip = localhost, port = 8777) to the websocket server.
+The (optional) attributes `ip` and `port` can be used to override the default attribute values (ip = localhost, port = 8777) for the websocket server connection.

 The file _index.html_ contains a sample implementation.